Options class (ScrollBar)

 (static) visibleParts :string

-The visibleParts fields defines the visible parts of the scroll bar, separated by comma.
+The visibleParts field defines the visible parts of the scroll bar, separated by comma.
 The parts of the control are:

 Any other literal between commas is ignored.
 If duplicate literals are found, the second is ignored, and so on.